lynnaloo/javascript-for-kids/lessons/doing-things-in-a-loop.md

 ### For Loop

-If you want to do something a set amount of times, use a *for loop*
+If you want to do something a set amount of times, use a *for loop*.

 `i` is the name for our counter.
 The counter starts at zero and increases by one every time it completes a loop.